wasm-forge/ic-rusqlite/README.md

 To compile a project with this dependency, you will need to:
 - install wasi2ic: `cargo install wasi2ic`
 - install WASI target: `rustup target add wasm32-wasip1`

+## Compiling

+If you intend to compile the SQLite from the source, you will need to install WASI-SDK:

 - install WASI-SDK and WASI-oriented clang: [WASI-SDK](https://github.com/WebAssembly/wasi-sdk/releases/).
 - Finally, set the `WASI_SDK_PATH` and `PATH` variables:
 ```bash